emmercm/igir/docs/roms/filtering-preferences.md

 --no-demo, --only-demo
 ```

-Filter out, or only include games that contain the following in their name:
+Filter out, or only include games that contain one of the following in their name:

 - `(Demo[a-z0-9. -]*)` (regex)
 - `@barai`